sql-machine-learning/elasticdl/cmd/examples/k8s_pods/README.md

 go run cmd/examples/k8s_pods/main.go -kubeconfig=/.kube/config
 ```

-The POC app lists all PODs, delete the POD with name 'poc' and restart it.
-Meanwhile, there is a goroutine listening and print out POD events.
+The example app lists all pods with metrics, delete the pod with name 'pod-example' and restart it.
+Meanwhile, there is a goroutine listening and print out pod events.